 Transmission Operator:

-The entity responsible for the reliability of its “local” transmission system, and that operates or directs the operations of the transmission facilities.
+The entity responsible for the reliability of its “local” transmission system, and that operates or directs the operations of the transmission Facilities.

 The SDT is recommending changes to the Glossary definition to align with the ROP.
 Specifically, the SDT is proposing to capitalize the term “Facilities” because it is a defined term in the Glossary and its usage in this definition narrative is intended to have the meaning of the defined term.